ShivaniThadiyan/Azure-Experience-Center/docs/Creating-AEC-templates.md

  * Custom ARM Policy: Choose this permission type to assign the Custom ARM Policy to whoever is using the Resource group or Subscription of the workshop.
    * Scope Type: Choose Azure to set this permission scope level at Azure
    * Scope Level: Choose scope level as RG level or subscription level to set the scope level of this policy you are going to upload.
-   * Permission Data: Enter the Custom policy URL of where you have uploaded the Policy file.
-These policies will be applied to the users using the workshop according to the Scope Level.
+   * Permission Data: Enter the Custom policy URL of where you have uploaded the policy file.
+These policies will be applied to the users using the workshop according to the scope Level.
    * Apply at Launch: Check this option if you want to apply the policy at the time of deployment of the template

 - Click on **Submit** once required options above are populated.